-Gastroenteritis (GE) is the presence or diarrhoea or vomiting (or both) that may or may not be accompanied by fever, abdominal pain and anorexia.
-Diarrhoea is the passage of excessively liquidy or frequent stools with liquid high water content.
-Although often felt to be a common minor illness presentation, it is a major cause of childhood mortality and morbidity, causing millions of deaths worldwide in children in low and middle-income countries; of all child deaths from gastroenteritis 78% occur in Africa and South-East Asia.
+Gastroenteritis (GE) is the presence of diarrhoea or vomiting (or both) that may or may not be accompanied by fever, abdominal pain and anorexia.
+Diarrhoea is the passage of excessively liquid or frequent stools with high water content.
+Although often felt to be a common minor illness presentation, it is a major cause of childhood mortality and morbidity, causing millions of deaths worldwide in children in low and middle-income countries; of all child deaths from gastroenteritis, 78% occur in Africa and South-East Asia.

 Gastroenteritis accounts for a huge proportion of GP and ED presentations.
-In Europe, acute gastroenteritis the third commonest cause of hospital admission, accounting for between 4-17% of admissions.
-In Australia, gastroenteritis caused by rotavirus alone accounts for 115,000 GP visits, 22,000 ED visits and 10,000 hospital admissions a year, with an estimated cost of 30m Australian Dollars (£12m, €18m).
-In the UK, 20% of GP consultations in the under 5’s are for GE.
+In Europe, acute gastroenteritis is the third most common cause of hospital admission, accounting for between 4% and 17% of admissions.
+In Australia, gastroenteritis caused by rotavirus alone accounts for 115,000 GP visits, 22,000 ED visits, and 10,000 hospital admissions a year, with an estimated cost of 30 million Australian Dollars (£12m, €18m).
+In the UK, 20% of GP consultations in the under-5s are for GE.

-It is imperative that the child with gastroenteritis is differentiated from more sinister causes of vomiting.
+It’s important to differentiate gastroenteritis from more sinister causes of vomiting.
 The presence of diarrhoea is reassuring but doesn’t exclude other intra-abdominal causes.
 The same can be said for pain out of proportion with gastroenteritis, distension, peritoneal signs or localised tenderness.

 Most cases are not associated with complications but when complications do occur, the commonest are electrolyte disturbance and metabolic acidosis.
 Supplementary fluids through oral or intravenous routes are the most effective way to avoid these complications.

-Gastroenteritis in low and middle-income countries can present differently, has different aetiologies, is often managed differently, and is a larger burden to healthcare systems in general than in high-income countries.
+Gastroenteritis in low—and middle-income countries can present differently, have different aetiologies, be often managed differently, and be a larger burden to healthcare systems in general than in high-income countries.
 This post will focus on gastroenteritis in high-income countries.
-For more information about comparisons of guidelines across the world; Vecchio et al (2016) is an interesting read.
+Vecchio et al. (2016) is an interesting read for more information about comparisons of guidelines across the world.

-This is not meant to provide a clinical practice guideline; rather an overview of the illness.
+This is not meant to provide a clinical practice guideline but rather an overview of the illness.
 Many (if not all!) paediatric emergency departments or general paediatric units have their own guidelines.

 Pathophysiology of gastroenteritis